 - Why do teeth break so easily?

-- Another common dental question is about wisdom tooth or wisdom teeth:
+Another common dental question is about wisdom tooth - wisdom teeth question online:

+When wisdom teeth start to grow in, many people experience various levels of pain or discomfort.
 Wisdom teeth or a wisdom tooth usually starts to be felt around the age(s) of 15 or 16 or 17 or 18 - though this can vary depending on the individual.
 Not all wisdom teeth come out from under the gum, some stay impacted.
-Best way to know what is going on is to take dental X-rays.
-Wisdom tooth is called third molars by dentists.
+The best way to know what is going on is to take dental X-rays.
+The wisdom tooth is called third molars by dentists.
 Wisdom teeth grow in various ways.
 Sometimes they erupt, and other times the third molar will remain fully impacted under the gums.
 Even these fully impacted wisdom teeth, sometimes need to be extracted.
 Either your dentist or oral surgeon will usually extract wisdom teeth.
+Not all wisdom teeth or third molars require being extracted.
+Your dentist by taking dental x-rays and by using dental skeletal imaging machines such as a panoramic dental x-ray unit can best view what is going on.
+Oral surgeons get more specialized dental training to extract complicated wisdom teeth, though many general dentists can extract these third molar teeth as well.

-Excellent time for dentists and dental professionals to network with us.
+Excellent time for the best local dentists and dental professionals to network with us.
 We welcome dental content to our site that can help people.
 We are networking and marketing online with local ad media companies.
 Great time for dentists and dental companies to partner online with us at Dental Chat.